 The Durango Chamber of Commerce maintains a list of nonprofit organizations and clubs, and quite a few of them may relate to your psychology interests and may provide opportunities for internships or volunteering.

 We also have a list of possible practicum sites.
 Please contact them directly for more current information.

 If you are interested in earning research or practicum hours, please get in touch with the psychology department to check eligibility.
 We also have a growing number of SERVICE LEARNING courses, which all have the Psych 311 course number, including using motivational interviewing on campus, working at the sexual assault survivors' hotline, and doing suicide prevention work in the local middle schools.

 If you are interested in presenting a research poster at the Rocky Mountain Psychology Conference, you need to apply by the end of FALL SEMESTER.
-You can present any research you are doing (or have already completed) in Research Methods, Senior Research, Social Psychology, or an independent project.
+You can present any research you are doing (or have already completed) in Senior Research or an independent project.
 Please let your faculty sponsor (the person who supervised your research) know if you plan to apply so that they can help edit your submission.
 Submission deadlines are typically in December.

 The School of Arts and Sciences is pleased to announce funding for student research projects and scholarly and creative activities.
 Go to the Undergraduate Research Grants page, which contains files that will assist you in completing the application.

 4) Submit a paper to Metamorphosis

 Metamorphosis is the Council of Public Liberal Arts Colleges' journal of undergraduate research.
 If you are interested, talk to your instructor to find out if they recommend submitting your research project for publication in Metamorphosis.